 She has developed colorful Impressionist oil paintings, Intuitive Abstract Art, and created an Angels series.
 Twice, she produced over 100 pieces of art yearly in numerous varying sizes, media, and techniques.

-She has exhibited in many solo and group exhibitions in the Pioneer Valley of MA.
+She has exhibited in many solo and group exhibitions in the Pioneer Valley of Massachusetts, and Napa/Sonoma Valley in California.

-Find her work at the Napa Valley Art Gallery in Napa and at the Open Studios Napa Valley in September 2021.
+Find her work at the Napa Valley Art Gallery and Jessel Gallery in Napa, CA, Casa Design in Calistoga, CA and Oli Gallery in Guernville and Petaluma, CA. See her work at the Open Studios Napa Valley in September 2022.